-Optional pandas
+Optional pandas integration¶

-Extension methods for pandas.Series
+Extension methods for pandas.Series and pandas.DataFrame.

-Pandas is an optional dependency, and can be installed using pip install lmo[pandas]
+Pandas is an optional dependency, and can be installed using pip install lmo[pandas].

 Examples: